RELIABLE INFORMATION SUGGESTS THE VICTORIA CROSS AWARDED TO MIDSHIPMAN ARTHUR MAYO, INDIAN NAVAL BRIGADE, WAS DONATED TO THE MUSEUM OF BOMBAY.

 A Despatch by Lieutenant T.E.
 Lewis, Command No. 4 Detachment, Indian Naval Brigade, dated 22nd November 1857.

-"I proceeded to disarm the sepoys stationed at Dacca.
-We marched down to the Lall Bagh and on entering the lines found the sepoys drawn up by their magazine with two 8-pounders in the centre.
 Immediately after we deployed into line they opened fire on us from front and left flank with canister and musketry.
 We gave them one volley, and then charged with the bayonet up hill and carried the whole of the barracks on the top of it, breaking the doors with our musket-butts and bayoneting the sepoys inside.
 As soon as this was done, we charged down hill, and taking them in flank, carried both their guns and all the buildings, driving them into the jungle.
-Everyone, both officers and men, behaved most gallantly, charging repeatedly in the face of most heavy fire without the slightest hesitation for a moment.
-I beg particularly to bring to notice the conduct of Mr. Midshipman Arthur Mayo, who led the last charge on their guns most gallantly, being nearly 20 yards in front of the men."

 A Despatch dated 4th December 1857, from the Secretary to the Government of India to the Senior Officer of the Indian Navy, states that the Governor General in Council ...... "desires me to request that you will convey to Lieutenant Lewis, and to the officers and men under his command, the thanks of the Government of India for the gallant manner in which they performed their duty.
 His Lordship in Council notices, with approbation, the conduct of Mr. Midshipman Mayo in leading a charge against the enemy's guns."
 For these services Mr. Mayo was awarded the Victoria Cross, which he won when he was just seventeen and a half years of age. [ London Gazette 25th February 1862 ]